eightspokes/IntegralEyesight/README.md

 - Api keys are stored in Plist file
 - AVPlayer was used to play videos from Vimeo
 - The project utilized Kodeko's SwiftLint config file.

+## Bugs
+File manager (Apps internal storage) confirmed to work correctly on iPhone 15 pro max simulator.
+The app can't find the storage file on other types of iPhones.
+Needs investigation.